NinjaRMM/ninjaone_automation_screening/step3/src/Step_Three_Six_Degrees_of_Separation/RUNME.md

 > should be dev or prod
 > only will change the log level

-2. decade
+2. actors
-> should be informed between 1900 and 2010
+> should be informed between "," (comma).
-> should be lowercase
-> should ends with 0

-3. output
-> should be lowercase
-> the file will have same name informed.
-> by default, the file will be save on same folder that is movides.json, data folder.
+> Do not ad space after comma.
+> maximum of two actors